Tourette Syndrome

 It is crucial that society continues to raise awareness of Tourette Syndrome and reduce the negative stereotypes and discrimination associated with this condition.

-Through education and advocacy, we can promote acceptance and understanding for those affected by Tourette Syndrome.
+Through education and advocacy, we can promote acceptance and understanding for people affected by Tourette Syndrome.